 For institutions, live streaming gives the opportunity to actively engage far greater numbers of students than otherwise feasible.
-We’ve had more than 1,000 students join a single stream.
+We’ve had 4,000 students join a single stream.
 It’s an efficient way to share our collections, spaces and expertise with as wide range of young people as possible.

 What content might a live stream include?